Remembering Moria: Five Years On

 Erased in life and death: intersecting injustices faced by people on the move in Serbia: Report summary 1/7

 Our full report ‘Erased in life and death: intersecting injustices faced by people on the move in Serbia’ explores the systemic neglect, institutional silence, and structural violence surrounding the deaths of people on the move in Serbia.
 It is not a new intervention, nor a pioneering effort.
 Rather, it builds on the longstanding work of civil society organisations, cemetery workers, communities of faith, journalists, researchers, and families who have long documented, buried, and remembered the dead.
-Our aim is to contribute capacity, coordination, visibility, and documentation to efforts already underway.
+Below, the first of six sections to be released ahead of publication of the full report in July offers an overview of our initial findings and the realities of death on the move in Serbia.

 Read More